 Public safety is enhanced by rapid and efficient communications, whether as a result of Professional Mobile Radio (PMR) or its close relation; Public Access Mobile Radio (PAMR) or via resilient and secure public communications networks.

-A significant part of the Standards work related to Public Safety is in the need for emergency communications, which includes many scenarios ranging from a minor road traffic accident to a major incident like a passenger train crash, a terrorist incident or a natural disaster such as an earthquake or tsunami.
+A significant part of the Standards work related to Public Safety is in the need for emergency communications, being quick and efficient, which includes many scenarios ranging from a minor road traffic accident to a major incident like a passenger train crash, a terrorist incident or a natural disaster such as an earthquake or tsunami.

 Our Role & Activities

 The EMTEL Committee is responsible for the capture of European requirements concerning emergency communication services, covering typically the four scenarios in case of an emergency e.g. communication of citizens with authorities, from authorities to citizens, between authorities and amongst citizens.
 In addition, EMTEL deals with topics like location (e.g. Advanced Mobile Location), Next Generation 112 (NG112) opening emergency services communications to data, video and text, communications involving IoT devices in emergency situations and alerting.

 Beyond the delivery of specifications EMTEL is involved with Conformance testing and Plugtests, e.g. NG112 Communications.

 Satellite Earth Stations & Systems

 ETSI is preparing standards in the area of satellite communication systems including satellite emergency communication, in particular involving broadband services.
 ETSI SES has answered to the European space mandate (M/496) to develop standards for the space industry, more particularly concerning disaster management.
 The committee has also prepared technical specifications for GNSS based location systems.